Cornilleau Pro 510 Outdoor Stationary Table Tennis Table:

 Additional Features – The tamper proof steel net will last a lifetime and I realize why many people go with that option if they are going to put the table into a public area like parks or resorts.
 Personally, I would buy the standard net kit which is optional.
 The regular net makes for much more fun playing conditions.
 I have played on the Cornilleau 510 Pro Outdoors many times and never had a ball hit the steel net and bounce over.
 The steel net rejects every ball that barely hits the top and ricochets it way off the table.
 You can adjust the regular mesh net for height and tension.
 There is a holder for your bats (paddles) on both sides of the table – storage for up to 4 ping pong paddles.
 The ball dispensers are very similar to those found on the Cornilleau 500M – right at the end of the table where they are convenient for players to retrieve new ping pong balls anytime.

 Positives – The clean, yet elegant design makes this a real conversation starter at parties and neighborhood gatherings.
 The 7mm resin laminate surface with the MATTOP Finish works great outdoors.
 The weather resistant materials will definitely help this table last for a decade or more per their warranty.
 It’s even wheelchair friendly.
+ADD TO CART

 Drawbacks – Again, the price on this one at $1750 is a bit of a shock.
 We assume most people buying this table are planning on using it in high traffic areas like parks, resorts, cruise ships, or community centers.
 If you are getting it for home use, consider the Cornilleau 500M or the 400M as those are better for residential use as they actually can be folded up and put away into storage when needed.
-The steel net is just ridiculous in my eyes and not needed unless in an environment where someone might steal the net off the table.